-Trade and other debtors are recognised at the settlement amount after any trade discount offered.
-Prepayments are valued at the amount prepaid net of any trade discounts due.
+Trade and other debtors are recognised at the settlement amount.
+Prepayments are valued at the amount prepaid.

 2.10 Cash at bank and in hand

 Cash at bank and in hand includes cash and short-term highly liquid investments with a short maturity of three months or less from the date of acquisition or opening of the deposit or similar account.